The arrival of Jesus in glory will usher in the Day of the Lord, the final judgment, and the New Creation.

 When the day does arrive, “the heavens with a rushing noise will pass away, while elements becoming intensely hot will be dissolved.”
 This description parallels other passages that link terrestrial and celestial disruptions to the coming of Jesus and the “Day of the Lord.”
 And here, Peter is describing nothing less than the dissolution of the old creation – (Matthew 24:29, Revelation 6:12-17).

 This does not mean its complete annihilation but the replacement of the old order with the “new heavens and the new earth.”
 The disruption of the old prepares for the arrival of the New Creation, one that is “according to promise.”
 The last clause echoes a promise from the book of Isaiah – “For, behold, I create new heavens and a new earth” – (Isaiah 65:17).

 And when Peter refers to the “coming of the Day of God,” once again “coming” represents the Greek term parousia.
 Thus, the “day of God” is synonymous with the “Day of the Lord,” and thus, the Apostle locates the “arrival” of Jesus, the “Day of the Lord,” and the “day of God” on the same day – (2 Thessalonians 2:1-2).

 To summarize, Peter has placed the following events at the time of the “coming” of Jesus at the end of the age:

 - The judgment and destruction of the ungodly.

 - The inauguration of the New Creation.

-The parousia of Jesus will usher in the “Day of the Lord,” the final judgment, and the New Creation.
-This leaves no room for a subsequent tribulation or another interim period after his “arrival.”
+And so, the parousia of Jesus will usher in the “Day of the Lord,” the final judgment, and the New Creation.
+This leaves no room for any subsequent interim period after his “arrival.”